r3shape/miniform/README.md

 Check out the `blakbox/examples` directory to get a look at some "real world" use cases for the library, maybe even kickstart your next project.

 ## Contributions?
 Want to help improve **BLAKBOX**?
-Feel free to contribute by submitting issues, suggesting features, or making pull requests, and join the list of 10e6X engineers:
+Feel free to contribute by submitting issues, suggesting features, or making pull requests!

+10e6X engineers:

 <a href="https://github.com/r3shape/BLAKBOX/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=r3shape/BLAKBOX"/>